 Born in 1985 in Taipei, Hsu is artist who creates animation and film works which focus on the relationship between media and memories.
 Through these works, he has tried to visualize and structuralize the memories inside individual and communities.

-He is now studying in Le Fresnoy – Studio national des arts contemporains, Tourcoing, France (2020–2022).
-He is a laureate of HISK (Higher Institute for Fine Arts, Belgium) in 2020.
+In 2022, he begins his residency at Rijksakademie in Amsterdam.
+He participated in the residency program in HISK (Higher Institute for Fine Arts, Ghent, Belgium, 2019–2020) and Le Fresnoy – Studio national des arts contemporains (Tourcoing, France, 2020–2022).
 Previously, he obtained a master’s degree from the Graduate Institute of Plastic Arts, Tainan National University of the Arts (M.F.A., Taiwan).
 Also, he was selected as finalist for Hugo Boss Asia Art Award (Rockbund Art Museum, 2019).

 Before establishing Arts Commons Tokyo in 2014, Soma was the inaugural Program Director of Festival/Tokyo, where she served from spring 2009 to 2013.
 She has produced or curated global projects that transect categories of theater, contemporary art, and community-engaged art.
 She was the recipient of the Chevalier de L’Ordre des Arts et des Lettres from France’s Minister of Culture in 2015.
 Since 2017, she has served as the Chairperson of the Theater Commons Tokyo Executive Committee, as well as its Director.
 She was the Curator for the Aichi Triennale 2019.
 She is the recipient of Japan’s Agency for Cultural Affairs’ 71st Minister of Education, Culture, Sports, Science & Technology’s Art Encouragement Prize in 2021.
 Since 2021, she has been the General Producer of Toyooka Theater Festival 2021, and the Curator of Aichi Triennale 2022.
 She was appointed as the Program Director of Theater der Welt 2023 in Germany.